plexus/yaks/yaks/README.md

 end
 ```

-Subresources aren't mapped because Collection+JSON doesn't really have that concept.
+Subresources aren't mapped because Collection+JSON doesn't really have
+that concept.

+### Transit

+There is experimental support for Transit.
+The transit gem handles
+serialization internally, so there is no intermediate document.
+The
+`format` step already returns the serialized string.

 ## Hooks

-It is possible to hook into the Yaks pipeline to perform extra processing steps before, after, or around each step.
-It also possible to skip a step.
+It is possible to hook into the Yaks pipeline to perform extra
+processing steps before, after, or around each step.
+It also possible
+to skip a step.

 ``` ruby
 yaks = Yaks.new do